Skip to main contentSkip to user menuSkip to navigation

 Edge POP localizes RTT; prioritize cacheable responses.

-Load Balancer + WAF
+Load Balancer + WAF3 ms

 Inline controls add small but consistent overhead.